bostonrb/bostonrb/README.md

 * Postgres as a SQL database
 * jQuery for client-side behavior
-* Sass and Flutie for stylesheets
+* Compass for stylesheets
-* Formtastic for forms
+* SimpleForm for forms
 * Hoptoad for error notification
 * High Voltage for static pages
 * Cucumber, Capybara, and Akephalos for integration testing
 * RSpec for isolation testing
-* Shoulda for RSpec matchers
+* ValidAttribute for model validation testing
 * Factory Girl for test data

 Setup